TIYDC/newline-assistant/README.md

 While on a Path you can search all text in any lesson or assignment.
 Click on the search icon in the top right (magnifying glass) to open the UI.
 If you have not yet built the search index for that path, you will want to do so (you can tell because the UI will read: `(Index created (never))`).
 Click on the "Refresh Index" button to start.

-> _Note: TIYO likes to throw 500 errors sometimes.
+> _Note: Newline likes to throw 500 errors sometimes.
 Even one of these during the re-indexing means a bad index, and no data will be stored.
 You may need to run the indexing script multiple times._

 Once the index is built, simply type you search query and hit enter.
 The results will appear immediately below the search box and will link to the pieces of content that query appears in.